 The following tools and components are required for getting started using this motor driver as an Arduino shield:

-- An Arduino.
+- An Arduino or compatible control board.
 Using this product as an Arduino shield (rather than a general-purpose motor driver board) requires an Arduino.
 This shield should work with all Arduinos and Arduino clones that behave like a standard Arduino.
 You will also need a USB cable for connecting your Arduino to a computer.
 We have specifically tested this shield (using our Arduino library) with:

 - A soldering iron and solder.
 The through-hole parts included with the shield must be soldered in before you can plug the shield into an Arduino or before you can connect power and motors.
 An inexpensive soldering iron will work, but you might consider investing in a higher-performance, adjustable soldering iron if you will be doing a lot of work with electronics.